Skip to main content

 Data sources:

-• ~/Library/Application Support/Cursor/User/globalStorage/state.vscdb: conversation history (composerData), daily stats, account info
+• ~/Library/Application Support/Cursor/User/globalStorage/state.vscdb: conversation history (composerData), session metadata

 Claude Code